Macaroni casserole: Sweden

 In Sweden, the dish is called makaronipudding or makaronilåda.
 The Swedish version is usually made with ham, leek, and cheese.

 Malta

-In Malta, a baked dish called imqarrun is made with macaroni, bolognese style meat sauce and egg.
+In Malta, a baked dish called imqarrun is made with macaroni, bolognese-style meat sauce and egg.
 Other versions add chicken livers, hard boiled eggs, peas and bacon.
 The macaroni is usually topped with a layer of grated cheese or besciamella (béchamel) that will melt during the baking process and help to bind and set the pasta.
 This is not to be confused with timpana, which has an outer pastry casing.

 North Macedonia

 In North Macedonia, the dish is called makaroni vo tava, and is made with macaroni, minced meat and a bolognese-style meat sauce.
 The macaroni casserole is topped with grated cheese or crumbled white cheese when baking.
-Can sometimes also include egg, like the Maltese version.
+It may sometimes also include egg, like the Maltese version.

 Indonesia

 In Indonesia, the dish is sometimes known as makaroni schotel or makaroni schaal.
 This dish was introduced by the Dutch during the occupation in Indonesia.
 Therefore, 'Schotel' or 'schaal' (meaning 'dish'), borrowed from Dutch language, refers to the container used to make this food.
 The Indonesian version is usually made with cheese and meat (smoked beef is widely used, alternatively sausage or tuna.